How to choose courses

 Two semesters

 In Sweden, the study year is divided into two semesters, and each semester is divided into two periods.
 For one semester of full time studies, you will collect 30 ECTS credits.
-The courses are most often worth either 15 ECTS credits, meaning it stretches over an entire semester on half tempo, or 7.5 ECTS credits, meaning it only stretches over half a semester.
+The courses are most often worth either 15 ECTS credits, meaning it stretches over an entire semester on half study pace, or 7.5 ECTS credits, meaning it only stretches over half a semester.
 You always take at least two courses simultaneously.

 To choose the right courses you first need to know in which order the courses are taken for students admitted to the Bachelor's programme.